Skip to Main Content

 Child Labor

-The Illinois Child Labor Law regulates the employment of workers under the age of 16 and prohibits most work by children under the age of 14.
+The Illinois Child Labor Law of 2024 regulates the employment of workers under the age of 16 and prohibits most work by children under the age of 14.
 The Illinois Department of Labor, through its Fair Labor Standards Division, administers and enforces the Child Labor Law.
 Minors who are authorized to work in Illinois are subject to restrictions on when they can work and how many hours they can work.
 The exact restrictions in effect depend on the age of the minor and are designed to ensure that work does not interfere with the minor's schooling.
-820 ILCS 205/3.
+A new Child Labor Law was passed in Illinois in 2024, largely incorporating the provisions of 820 ILCS 205 and adding new provisions to take effect January 1, 2025.
+820 ILCS 206.

 Gun Laws